Kampus-Merdeka-Software-Engineering/km-feb24-surabaya-20/README.md

 ## *Further Development*

-Implement additional visualizations like pie charts or geographic heatmaps (depending on your data).
 Integrate with a real-time data source for live updates.
-Allow users to download the data in different formats.